dungpt3003/hedera-knowledge-graph-builder/README.md

 ## Project Files and Folders

-- `docker.compose.yaml` - The Docker Compose configuration file required for the project, which include the API endpoint that connects the graph node to a specified network.
+- `docker.compose.yaml` - The configuration file that's used by Docker Compose to define and run containers that make up your local graph node.
+This file specifies settings, including container images, environment variables, and network configuration.

-- `subgraph.yaml` - The Graph configuration file to specify the schema and data that The Graph indexes and makes available for querying.
+- `subgraph.yaml` - The Graph configuration file to specify the schema and data that the subgraph indexes and makes available for querying.

-- `schema.graphql` - The GraphQL schema definition for a GraphQL API, defining the types of data that can be queried, relationship between them, and serves as a contract between the client and server.
+- `schema.graphql` - The GraphQL schema for the subgrapg, defining the types of data that can be queried, relationship between entities, and specifies the fields that can be queried.

-- `mappings.ts` - The Typescript file that defines the mapping functions that transform blockchain data into GraphQL entities.
+- `mappings.ts` - The file that contains the mapping function that translates the events emitted by your smart contract into GraphQL entities that the subgraph can index.

-- `/generated` - The folder that contains the auto-generated code based on the configuration and schema files.
+- `/generated` - The auto-generated folder by The Graph's CLI tooling and contains JSON ABIs, a GraphQL schema, and TypeScript and AssemblyScript types used to interface with your smart contract and subgraph.

 ## Setup